laxmimerit/agentic-rag-with-langchain-and-langgraph/05. Doclings- Documents Loader for RAG/enriched_content.md

 Extracted Image Description:
-The image consists of multiple charts depicting the Year-over-Year (YoY) percentage change in average ad prices across different geographical regions for Meta.

-1. **Worldwide Chart**: Displays a sequence of bars for each quarter from Q3'23 through Q3'24, highlighting percentage changes as follows:
+The image comprises a series of bar graphs illustrating the year-over-year percentage change in average price per advertisement across various geographic regions, with the overarching theme captured under the header “Average Price Per Ad YoY Percentage Change.”
+Each graph represents data for specific regions, including Worldwide, Asia-Pacific, Rest of World, US & Canada, and Europe, with quarterly data segmented from Q3'23 through Q3'24.

+1. **Worldwide**: The graph displays a fluctuating trend in ad pricing with the following values:
-   - Q3'23: (6%)
+   - Q3'23: -6%
    - Q4'23: 2%
    - Q1'24: 6%
    - Q2'24: 10%
    - Q3'24: 11%

-2. **Asia-Pacific Chart**: This chart illustrates a more dynamic change in average ad prices with percentages:
+2. **Asia-Pacific**: This section shows a negative growth trend initially before improvement, with values:
-   - Q3'23: (14%)
+   - Q3'23: -14%
-   - Q4'23: (6%)
+   - Q4'23: -6%
-   - Q1'24: (3%)
+   - Q1'24: -3%
    - Q2'24: 4%
    - Q3'24: 8%

-3. **Rest of World Chart**: Shows a strong upward trend in average prices:
+3. **Rest of World**: The trend demonstrates a consistent increase, with the following figures:
    - Q3'23: 7%
    - Q4'23: 13%
    - Q1'24: 20%
    - Q2'24: 24%
    - Q3'24: 17%

-4. **US & Canada Chart**: This chart indicates gradual growth:
+4. **US & Canada**: This region shows moderate growth, with values:
-   - Q3'23: (7%)
+   - Q3'23: -7%
    - Q4'23: 2%
    - Q1'24: 5%
    - Q2'24: 9%
    - Q3'24: 9%

-5. **Europe Chart**: Consistent ad price growth is noted here:
+5. **Europe**: The trend here is strong, demonstrating consistent year-over-year growth:
    - Q3'23: 8%
    - Q4'23: 14%
    - Q1'24: 18%
    - Q2'24: 18%
    - Q3'24: 16%

-At the bottom of the visuals is the Meta corporate logo, signifying the source of this data.
-Each chart distinctly labels its corresponding geographical region, and the x-axis reflects the quarterly timeline from Q3'23 to Q3'24, while the y-axis indicates the percentage change in ad pricing, illustrating the performance trends in advertising costs across various regions effectively.
+At the bottom of the image, the company logo for "Meta" is prominently displayed, highlighting the source of the data presented.
+Each graph is clearly labeled with quarterly data, aiding in the comparison of advertising price trends across different global markets.

 ## Appendix

 Extracted Image Description:
+### Image Description:
-The image features the logo of Meta, which consists of a stylized infinity symbol rendered in blue to the left of the word "Meta" in a bold, dark font.
-The logo's design conveys a modern and innovative feel, reflecting Meta's focus on technology and connectivity.
-The use of blue in the symbol evokes trust and stability, aligning with the company's branding.
-The overall aesthetic is clean and professional, suitable for a leading tech company.
-The logo is centered against a plain background, enhancing its visibility and impact.
+The image features the logo of Meta, which consists of a stylized infinity symbol in blue, representing continuity and connection, followed by the word "Meta" in a bold, dark typeface.
+The logo's design reflects a modern and digital aesthetic, emphasizing the company's focus on technology and innovation.
+The blue color of the infinity symbol signifies trust and stability, while the dark text provides a strong contrast, enhancing readability.
+The overall layout is clean and professional, embodying the brand identity of Meta as a leader in the digital and social media landscape.

 ## Free Cash Flow Reconciliation

 Extracted Image Description:
-The image features the logo of Meta, a technology company known for its social media platforms and developments in virtual reality and augmented reality.
-The logo consists of a stylized, infinite-loop symbol in blue, representing connectivity and innovation, positioned to the left of the word "Meta," which is displayed in a modern, sleek font.
-The color scheme is predominantly blue for the icon, while the text "Meta" is in a darker shade, providing a contrast that enhances readability.
-This branding aligns with Meta's focus on building community and advancing technology, which may relate to the context of Free Cash Flow Reconciliation in financial reports.
+The image features the logo of Meta, a technology company known for its social media platforms and virtual reality products.
+The logo consists of a distinctive blue infinity symbol combined with the word "Meta" in a bold, modern font.
+The infinity symbol is designed in a smooth, rounded style, emphasizing a sense of continuity and innovation.
+Below the symbol, the word "Meta" is styled in a dark color, contrasting with the blue of the symbol, which signifies the company's broad vision for the future, particularly in the context of social connection and the metaverse.
+This visual identity reflects Meta's focus on advancing technology and digital interaction.
+The overall impression is one of modernity and forward-thinking, aligning with the company's goals and mission.

 ## In Millions
 |                                                  | Q3'22       | Q4'22     | Q1'23     | Q2'23     | Q3'23     | Q4'23     | Q1'24     | Q2'24     | Q3'24   |